spencermwoo/randomness-in-languages/README.md

 # randomness-in-programming-languages
-An example of random number generation in different programming [languages](/sources#future-languages)
+An example of random number generation in different programming [languages](/sources#completed-languages)

 # hacktoberfest
 A hactoberfest-friendly project

+# file structure
+Overview of folder layout

 ## Contribute
 Create an example of generating a million random numbers and calculating the percentage for each bucket.